eestabaya/PCPT/README.md

 - Filter buttons have improper behavior.
 - Many products do not have images (due to the limitations of scraping).
 - "Field required" messages may disrupt the styling.
+- Styling may be improper on some pages.